 Photo of Ryan Burnette Ryan Burnette

-Ryan Burnette advises defense and civilian contractors on federal contracting compliance and on civil and internal investigations that stem from these obligations.
-Ryan has particular experience with clients that hold defense and intelligence community contracts and subcontracts, and has recognized expertise in national…
+Ryan Burnette is a government contracts and technology-focused lawyer that advises defense and civilian contractors on federal contracting compliance and on civil and internal investigations that stem from these obligations.
+Ryan has particular experience with clients that hold defense and intelligence community contracts…

-Ryan Burnette advises defense and civilian contractors on federal contracting compliance and on civil and internal investigations that stem from these obligations.
-Ryan has particular experience with clients that hold defense and intelligence community contracts and subcontracts, and has recognized expertise in national security related matters, including those matters that relate to federal cybersecurity and federal supply chain security.
-Ryan also advises on government cost accounting, FAR and DFARS compliance, public policy matters, and agency disputes.
+Ryan Burnette is a government contracts and technology-focused lawyer that advises defense and civilian contractors on federal contracting compliance and on civil and internal investigations that stem from these obligations.
+Ryan has particular experience with clients that hold defense and intelligence community contracts and subcontracts, and has recognized expertise in national security related matters, including those matters that relate to federal cybersecurity and supply chain security.
+Ryan also advises on FAR and DFARS compliance, public policy matters, agency disputes, and government cost accounting.
 He speaks and writes regularly on government contracts and cybersecurity topics, drawing significantly on his prior experience in government to provide insight on the practical implications of regulations.